sql-code/sql-code/apps/studio/docs/guide/README.md

 2. **Required Cert:** Connect with SSL, provide your own certs, and disable `rejectUnauthorized`.
 3. **Verified Cert:** Connect with SSL, provide your own certs, and enable `rejectUnauthorized`.

-Here's a table of how the various `sslmode` flags from command line clients map to Beekeeper:
+Here's a table of how the various `sslmode` flags from command line clients map to SQL Code:

 | sslmode | Turn on SSL? | rejectUnauthorized |
 |------|-----|-----|